 Coach S's Class

 What students will be doing in Physical Education-Students will be challenged in P.E. through a variety of life-long activities.
 Students will be exposed to learning targets through a "Body-Brain-Character" lens.
-They will begin class with a handshake and will immediately begin the "Do Now" (instant activity) of the day.
-This will typically be some form of bodyweight or "Gravity" exercise focusing on Muscular Strength/Endurance, balance or cardiovascular endurance.
+They will begin class with a handshake (high-5 or fistpound) and will immediately begin the "Do Now" (instant activity) of the day.
+This will typically be some form of bodyweight or "Gravity" exercise focusing on Muscular Strength/Endurance, balance, flexibility or cardiovascular endurance.
 Students will then have a chance to refocus and reflect before starting the next activity.
 The "What-Why-How?" will be shared in order to ground students on the learning for that day.
 Skill themes are taught in a variety of ways.
 For example: throwing and catching may be centered around a Frisbee, during a game called "UFO Attack".
 The skill theme of balancing and jumping/landing may be centered around Parkour and tumbling during a "Lava Land" unit.
-With all themes, elements of learning and units, there will be a significant underlying theme of inclusiveness, problem solving and teamwork.
+With all themes, elements of learning and units, there will be a significant underlying theme of inclusiveness, problem solving, perseverance, struggle and teamwork.

-How students can become Physically Literate-Relying on consistency around Mountain View's campus, the 4 School Rocks (Do Your Job, Be Kind, Be Safe, Show Initiative) will guide daily learning, focus and reflection.
+How students can become Physically Literate-Relying on consistency around Mountain View's campus, the 5 School Rocks (Do Your Job, Be Kind, Be Safe, Show Initiative and Persevere) will guide daily learning, focus and reflection.
 Students will also learn what it takes to be a "Big Horn Kid" in P.E. (focusing on the elements for improvement: Time-Patience-Practice).
 Daily challenges and opportunities will also allow students to go above and beyond in order to exemplify what it takes to become a "Warrior Kid" in P.E. (focusing on: Struggle-Discipline-Resilience).
 The ultimate mastery will be students that can approach any challenge with a positive attitude, can work with others to achieve success, problem solve and become agents of their own health and wellness.
 A 5th grader that leaves my program should walk into middle school with a solid foundation of health and wellness, and the confidence and competence to participate in any adventure they desire.